Peggy Jones (musician): Relationships

 Jones met Bo Diddley in 1956 backstage after playing with the Bop-Chords in the Apollo Theater in the neighborhood of Harlem.
 Many assumed that Lady Bo and Bo Diddley were a couple but that was not the case.
 She was married to the band’s bass player, Wally Malone.

 Malone lived in the mountains of western Pennsylvania when he first met Jones in a New York club in the 1960s.
 Later, Jones invited Malone into her band in 1968 and got married.
 They both moved to San Jose, California where Jones played at a show with Bo Diddley and that was the time she received her nickname, “Lady Bo.”
 In 1962 Jones left Bo Diddley and recruited The Duchess to play for him.
 In 1979, Malone and Jones moved to Boulder Creek.

 Death

 At the age of 75, Peggy Jones died on September 16, 2015, leaving behind her husband, Wally Malone.
-He announced his wife’s death via Facebook, saying, “Today is one of the saddest days of my life.
-My wife and partner of 47 years has been called up to that great rock & roll band in the heavens to be reunited with Bo Diddley, Jerome Green and Clifton James.
-The last hour and a quarter I spent by her side and the last thing I said to her was the quote above regarding Diddley and band.
-The other thing I added at the end of it is that band doesn’t have a bass player and for them to please hold that seat until it is my time to join them.
-The incredible part of this is immediately after saying this to her there was a quick sound that came from her and right then her heart stopped beating.
-Many of you know about the Bo Diddley connection but in case not my wife’s professional stage name is Lady Bo.”
+He announced his wife’s death via Facebook.